MSNLD/JSON-IRC/README.md

 ### Protocol

-JSON-IRC commands should be sent over WebSockets using a newline as the delimiter as per the [ND-JSON](http://ndjson.org/) format.
+JSON-IRC commands should uses a single newline as a delimiter as per the [ND-JSON](http://ndjson.org/) format.
 The protocol should be compatible with IRCv3, including tags, prefix, command and parameters.

+If the decoded JSON object is an array, it should be assumed that the array contains multiple JSON-IRC messages.
+If the decoded JSON object is an object, it should be assumed that it is a JSON-IRC message.
+A message is required to contain a command (cmd) object at a minimum, or the message should be ignored.

+There is no limit to the length of a JSON object, however each message should be limited to a particular length.

 #### Tags (tags)